graphql/composite-schemas-spec/rfcs/enum-merging.md

 - **Complexity**: Understanding different merging strategies increases complexity.
 - **Limited Evolvability for Enums Used in Both Contexts**: Requires strict equality, which may hinder independent evolution.
-- **Limited Evolvability for Enums changing context**: If an enum transitions from output-only to shared, it requires a change in merging strategy and changes in all subgraphs.
+- **Limited Evolvability for Enums Changing Context**: If an enum transitions from output-only to shared, it requires a change in merging strategy and changes in all subgraphs.

 ### Option 3: Intersection Merging

 #### Approach

 - **Merge by Intersection**: Combine enums by including only the values common to all subgraphs.
-- **No Annotations**: Unlike the strict equality approach with `@inaccessible`, developers do not use explicit directives to manage enum exposure.
+- **No Annotations**: Developers do not use explicit directives to manage enum exposure.
 - **Uniform Enum Definitions**: Enums used in both input and output types at the gateway contain only the intersecting values.

 #### Implementation